xuangela/Habeet/README.md

 * User can login/logout
 * User can view where local tennis courts are
 * users can send or not send match request
-* user can use camera to verify match progress/outcome
+* user can use camera to set pfp
 * user can view current match requests
 * user can view their information
 * user can view  match record

 **Optional Nice-to-have Stories**

+* user can set time and location for match requests
 * calendar integration for match time suggestions
-* when user match requests, they choose a court, which will indicate to other users that the court if not available
-* coach status and dedicated coach searches, complete with ratings and reviews
-* user can make match requests to other players
+* user can edit and resend match requests from other players
-* court availability schedule depending on matches that are scheduled and operating hours
 * ratings system that adjusts player rating according to match history and initial experience level
-* user can view match record
 * user can view their skill level
-* user can view skill view progress based on opponent feedback
+* opponent feedback for player's sportsmanship

+**Extra reach stories**
+* coach status and dedicated coach searches, complete with ratings and reviews

 ### 2. Screen Archetypes

 * Login/Register
    *  User can register a new account
    *  User can login/logout
+   * user can use camera to set pfp
 * Map View
     * User can view where local tennis courts are
 * Detail
     * users can send or not send match request
 * Stream
-    * user can use camera to log match outcome
     * user can view current match requests
     * user can view  match record
 * Profile